analytiq-hub/sigagent.github.io/self_driving_cars/how_to_build_a_self_driving_car.md

       * S. Ranjan, S. Senthamilarasu: [Applied Deep Learning and Computer Vision for Self-Driving Cars](https://www.amazon.com/Applied-Learning-Computer-Vision-Self-Driving/dp/1838646302) Chap.
 1
       * Lidar
         * [5 Ways to Optimize Your LiDAR Data](https://www.youtube.com/watch?v=omKu1pYf5uE) (2022)
+* System - TO DO
+  * Robotics middleware - TO DO - can use ROS v2
+  * Coordinate frames - TO DO
+  * Recordings - TO DO
+  * Replays.
+Use of replays for development - TO DO
+    * Deterministic replays - TO DO
 * Controller
   * Its purpose is to report sensor data to the system, and to drive the car according to a driving plan set by the planner.
     * The sensor data includes position and orientation (from GPS and IMU), speed, gear, brake status.